Sahilj11/Learning-notes/Notes/MCA/1st Sem/CN/CN Minor 1st.md

       - long set up time is req
       - line may be held up for long time
   - Packet switching( connectionless)
-    - data is broken into small packets with each packet having source and destin address and sequence number, travelling from one router to next router
+    - data is broken into small packets with each packet having source and destination address and sequence number, travelling from one router to next router
     - packets will travel accross the network , taking the shortest path as possible
     - All packets are reassembled at the receiving end in correct order
     - +ve